chrscchrn/Lexical/README.md

 # Lexical (in progress)

 Lexical is an offline dictionary server and command-line tool that provides fast word definitions using WordNet data.
-It can be used as a CLI tool or as a background server.

 ## Features
 - **Offline Dictionary**: Uses local WordNet data for word lookups.